BillJr99/Ursinus-CSPedagogy/_pages/Projects/proj-servicelearning.md

 * Designing a lesson plan for K-12 students to get exposed to computing in an area related to your major (or other interest!).
 * Identifying an existing K-12 lesson in partnership with a local teacher, and revising it to employ a targeted pedagogy practice such as [POGIL](https://cspogil.org/Home) or [Universal Design for Learning (UDL)](https://udlguidelines.cast.org/).
-* Develop a "hardware or software hack" that solves a practical problem, and develop it into a unit of modules for a CS classroom.
-Here are a few specific (but not limiting) examples:
-  * Collecting and analyzing local environmental data using a computing statistical package
-  * Writing a program to predict modeled behavior in physics (like an object in free-fall), and calculating the percentage error from the theoretical model in practice.
-  * Using a computing system to assist in the generation of music for beginners by suggesting chord progressions and other theoretical elements.
-  * Using a human-centric approach to design an algorithm that replicates an "Air Tag" by playing "hide and seek" with radios.
-  * Conducting statistical analysis to determine authorship of the Federalist Papers for a Social Studies class.

 ## Group Formation and Proposal